hpisipat/RAG_Chatbot/README.md

-Not: I have used my own OPENAI_API_KEY as my credits were low in vocareum.
-Hence while submission I have removed the key in .env file

 Domain explanation -

   The domain is about Fortify software installation requirements.
 Fortify is a tool used to identify different types of security violations in code.
 Inorder to scan the code we need to first setup the software.